Senate Bill No. 89

 (b) Any reference to the tax under sections listed in subsection (3)(a), either by cite to a section of law or literally to the tax, refer, for the purposes of this section, to the surcharge imposed by this section.

-NEW SECTION.
-Section 22.
+Section 26.
 Interim universal access program -- account.
 An interim universal access account is established in the state special revenue fund in the state treasury.
-All money received by the department of revenue pursuant to [section 21] must be paid to the state treasurer for deposit in the account.
-After payment of refunds, the balance of the account must be used for the purposes described in [section 20].
+All money received by the department of revenue pursuant to [section 25] must be paid to the state treasurer for deposit in the account.
+After payment of refunds, the balance of the account must be used for the purposes described in [section 24].

-NEW SECTION.
-Section 23.
+Section 27.
 Commission to make recommendations on universal access and service.
 The public service commission shall examine and make recommendations to the 56th legislature on universal access and service.
 The commission shall:

-(2) evaluate the extent to which the federal universal service fund falls short of supporting legislatively defined universal access and service goals in Montana; and
+(2) evaluate the extent to which the federal universal service fund falls short of supporting legislatively defined universal access and service goals in Montana.

 "2-4-102.
 Definitions.
 For purposes of this chapter, the following definitions apply: